Sanrax/flashcart-guides/docs/cart-guides/dspico.md

         - Follow the [LNH-Team DSpico setup guide](https://github.com/LNH-team/dspico/blob/develop/GUIDE.md) which contains all the steps needed to build the WRFUxxed firmware.

         - If you would prefer a video guide, you may follow [this YouTube video](https://www.youtube.com/watch?v=o7IuaewHNTQ) to build the WRFUxxed firmware with Docker, using [this dockerfile.](https://gist.github.com/synthic/f9396062d28144823ee8606eba101b2e).
 This video guide should result in an up to date firmware due to building it from the latest source.

+=== "NTRBoot Firmware"

+!!! warning "DSpico NTRBoot firmware"

+    This version of the DSpico firmware is intended for users looking to use ntrboot to unbrick a DSi or 3DS system. **If you don't know what ntrboot is, you are probably looking for Hybrid or WRFUxxed firmware.**

+    This build works for both DSi and 3DS users - a separate uf2 is not necessary as it will automatically detect the console and use the appropriate ntrboot version.
+On a DSi, triggering ntrboot will launch `ntrboot.nds` located on the console's SD card root.
+On 3DS, `boot.firm` will be loaded from the console SD when ntrboot is triggered.

+1. Download the [DSpico NTRBoot Firmware](https://github.com/coderkei/dspico-hybrid-fw/releases/latest/download/dspico-hybrid-b9s1.4-gcd.1.uf2) UF2 file.

+1. Remove the DSpico from your console, and remove any MicroSD card in the cart.

+1. Connect a USB cable to your DSpico and plug it into your computer, then open your file manager.

+1. A drive called `RPI-RP2` will appear.
+Drag & drop the `dspico-hybrid-b9s1.4-gcd.1.uf2` file into this drive.
+The drive should then automatically eject and disappear from your computer, indicating the DSpico has processed and installed the firmware.
+This can sometimes take a few seconds.

+1. Your DSpico is now flashed!
+You can now proceed to running [DSi ntrboot](https://wiki.ds-homebrew.com/ds-index/ntrboot#running-ntrboot) or [3DS ntrboot](https://3ds.hacks.guide/installing-boot9strap-(ntrboot).html).

 ### Setup Guide: